Rigid stable vector bundles on hyperk\"ahler varieties of type $K3^{[n]}$

 \end{clm} The following result is a (slight) extension of Proposition~6.2 in~\cite{ogfascimod} (and is more or less well known by experts). \begin{prp} Let $m_0,r_0,s_0\in\NN_{+}$ and let $t,d_0\in\ZZ$.
 Suppose that \begin{enumerate} \item[(a)] $t^2 m_0=r_0s_0-1$, \item[(b)] $d_0$ is coprime to $r_0$, \item[(c)] we have

 \end{enumerate} Let $S$ be an elliptic $K3$ surface as in Claim~\ref{clm:eccoell}.
-Then there exists a vector bundle $\cF$ on $S$ such that the following hold: \begin{enumerate} \item $v(\cF)=(r_0,tD,s_0)$, \item $\chi(S,End(\cF))=2$, \item $\cF$ is $L$ slope-stable for any polarization $L$ of $S$, \item and the restriction of $\cF$ to \emph{every} fiber of the elliptic fibration $S\to \PP^1$ is slope-stable. \end{enumerate} (Notice that every fiber is irreducible by our assumptions on $\NS(S)$, hence slope-stability of a sheaf on a fiber is well defined, i.e.~independent of the choice of a polarization.) \end{prp} \begin{proof} One proceeds literally as in the proof of Proposition~6.2 in~\cite{ogfascimod} (***** which reference for existence of spherical bundles should we give?
-There are two references by Kuleshov *****).
+Then there exists a vector bundle $\cF$ on $S$ such that the following hold: \begin{enumerate} \item $v(\cF)=(r_0,tD,s_0)$, \item $\chi(S,End(\cF))=2$, \item $\cF$ is $L$ slope-stable for any polarization $L$ of $S$, \item and the restriction of $\cF$ to \emph{every} fiber of the elliptic fibration $S\to \PP^1$ is slope-stable. \end{enumerate} (Notice that every fiber is irreducible by our assumptions on $\NS(S)$, hence slope-stability of a sheaf on a fiber is well defined, i.e.~independent of the choice of a polarization.) \end{prp} \begin{proof} One proceeds literally as in the proof of Proposition~6.2 in~\cite{ogfascimod}.

 \end{proof} Assume that $n,r_0,g,l,e\in\NN_{+}$, and that the equalities in~\eqref{nicoletta}, \eqref{nuvolari} and\eqref{cantarini} (in Theorem~\ref{thm:unicita}) hold.
 Let

 Then $s_0, m_0$ are integers by the equalities in~\eqref{nuvolari} and in~\eqref{cantarini}.
 A straightforward computation gives that